picobellobv/ephos.github.io/_posts/2018-4-30-Lets-Get-Plastered.md

 - requireModule
   - *This will check to ensure the specified module is installed.*

 Remember, parameters can be referenced.
 We can clearly see that in the *newModuleManifest* section of *content*.
 You can see the parameters referenced as variables here.
-You'll need to use `${}` (dollar sign, curly brace) sub-expression syntax if referencing it within other text, otherwise if you just need the value you can reference it with a dollar sign.
+You'll need to use `${}` (dollar sign, curly brace) syntax if referencing it within other text, otherwise if you just need the value you can reference it as you would a normal variable.
+This shouldn't be confused with sub-expression syntax, although it does feel similar.
+This syntax as far as I know is specific to Plaster.

 ```xml
 <newModuleManifest destination='${PLASTER_PARAM_ModuleName}.psd1'